MVCP1/blackcoffin/README.md

 # Black Coffin
-A 3D pixel art stylized survival game in wich you are the only person inside a spaceship going to a new planet.
+A survival game in wich you are the only person inside a spaceship going to a new planet.
 The resources are limited, but don't worry, it will only take 1200 years to arrive :)